jnozzi/cocoadev.com/markdown/MailAppSplitView.md

 ----

-You could also use General/RBSplitView for more goodies that would speed up your development :-).
+You could also use RBSplitView for more goodies that would speed up your development :-).

 ----

-General/RBSplitView is great, but pretty heavy - be warned.
+RBSplitView is great, but pretty heavy - be warned.

 JKP